Facebook lifts 20% text overlay image restrictions for UK, Ireland ads only

-Digital marketers in the UK and Ireland are now getting their ads Facebook-approved regardless of the amount of text they’re using as the social media giant lifts it’s 20% image-text overlay rule.
+Marketers in the UK are now getting ads Facebook-approved regardless of the amount of text they’re using as Facebook lifts it’s text overlay 20% rule.

 Facebook has long disapproved ads with excessive text exceeding 20 percent of the ad image space.

-“The shift will eliminate the text policy, and will no longer disapprove ads based on the amount of text included in an ad’s image,” Facebook’s global advertising representative told Digital Boom in an email.
+Facebook representative said “the shift will eliminate the text policy, and will no longer disapprove ads based on the amount of text included on images”.

-When will Facebook roll out the update to all advertisers around the world?
+When will Facebook roll out the update globally?

-Facebook SPOC told Digital Boom in an e-mail “We are still unaware of when it will be rolled out for the rest of the world, But we will more than happy to inform you when that does happen”.
+Facebook SPOC said “We are still unaware of when it will be rolled out for the rest of the world”

 20% text overlay policy for image ads

-The 20% text overlay policy was introduced in December 2012 to protect the newsfeed from low quality creatives, and too much detail in ads.
+Text overlay policy was introduced in Dec 2012 to protect the newsfeed from low quality creatives, and noisy details.

 “Ads must not include added or excessive text that comprises more than 20% of the image,” Facebook says in its advertising guidelines.

-Have something to say on this?
-Share your views in the comments box below or join us on twitter & Facebook /adigitalboom.
+Share your views in the comments box below or join us on twitter & Facebook.

 If you have a news story or tip-off, drop us a line at email@example.com